sharath2243/QALEARN/README.md

 - Additionally, I implemented robust error handling for all major test flows — including per-item screenshot capture in case of failure.
 This adds traceability and debugging ease to the test suite.
 ---
+### 📅 Day 8 - Automation Progress
+- Completed end-to-end checkout flow on SauceDemo using POM structure.
+- Included cart cancel, checkout cancel, final order confirmation, and go-to-cart revisit.
+- Added robust error handling, screenshots on failure, and assertions to verify dynamic user input.
+- Used pytest to execute and validate flows with clear test separation.

+- ___Backend (API Testing using requests + pytest):
+- Introduced API automation with reqres.in, focusing on:
+- POST login with various payloads and status expectations.
+- GET single user and all users, with param checks.
+- Used API key authentication via headers.
+- Validated response structures, like token, data, and error.
+- Wrote parameterized tests with meaningful assertions.

+---
 ## 🧠 Skills Covered So Far

 - ✅ Selenium WebDriver (Chrome)